-Trekking through the dense forests can be difficult at times, due to the slick ground and dense flora.
-Wearing gloves protects your hands from any sharp vegetation or stinging plants that may scratch your hands, as well as supporting you if you fall during your trek in search of the gentle giants.
+Trekking through the dense forests can be difficult at times due to the slick ground and dense flora.
+Wearing gloves protects your hands from any sharp vegetation or stinging plants that may scratch your hands, as well as supports you if you fall during your trek in search of the gentle giants.

 It is important to pack insect repellent which is strong; Africa is home to all kinds of bugs – you will need to pack strong insect repellent like RID or Deet to enjoy a scratch-free trip to Africa.

-We share 95% DNA with the gentle giants, it is highly recommended to conserve these primates for future generations, a face mask is mandatory during the presence of mountain gorillas.
+We share 95% DNA with the gentle giants; it is highly recommended to conserve these primates for future generations, and a face mask is mandatory during the presence of mountain gorillas.